 - Trust parents/carers and involve them in decision-making.
 For example, introduce a ‘parents/carers’ forum’, where issues can be discussed and views can be sought.

-Secure commitment from the governing body, the senior leadership team and all staff so that children know their voice is important.
+Secure commitment from the governing body or parent council, the senior leadership team and all staff so that children know their voice is important.

 If children are requesting lion-taming lessons instead of PE the school is unlikely to accommodate this.
 Make sure children understand the scope of their participation.